Shoreham F.C.: History

 Before the start of the current 2025-26 season, Lawrence Edwards was appointed to the manager's role, only for him to resign suddenly less than five months later in mid September to take up an offer from Saltdean FC, which was seen by all as very unprofessional but it was his choice.
-The club was therefore forced to make a quick decision to appoint his successor, Josh Rondel, but his brief spell in charge saw numerous squad changes and some dispiritingly heavy defeats, and with club morale at a low ebb, Rondel left in early November and was replaced by his assistant, Connor Cox and then later introduced Stephen Pep Martin.
+The club was therefore forced to make a quick decision to appoint his successor, Josh Rondel, but his brief spell in charge saw numerous squad changes and some dispiritingly heavy defeats, and with club morale at a low ebb, Rondel left in early November and was replaced by his assistant, Connor Cox.
+September saw one of the most recent upheaval periods on recent seasons with the sad passing of co-chair Malcolm Saunders and the release of manager Connor Cox.

 Ground

 Shoreham play their home games at Middle Road stadium.
 As of the 2023–24 season, the ground is officially known as the Edgar & Wood Stadium, as the result of a sponsorship deal with a local company.
 Floodlights were first installed at the stadium in 1981, paid for in part from funds raised from a well attended friendly match against then top tier club Wimbledon FC, who also donated the original lights from their old Plough Lane stadium.
 In August 2022 new LED floodlights were installed, providing the club with the most advanced lighting system of any non-league ground in the county.
 The stadium has a capacity of 2000, including two covered seating areas and one covered standing area.